avollmerhaus/RPiMusic/README.md

 This script creates an exchange and a queue in the specified AMQP vhost.
 Only ssl-enabled AMQP connections are supported.
 The exchange is named "Xall", type direct.
-The queue is named "RPiMusic_<uuid>", with uuid being the uuid from the config file.
+The queue is named "RPiMusic_uuid", with uuid being the uuid from the config file.

 Example rpimusic.conf
 ```json